 Novelty prints and cruel comparisons aside, a good sweater is a winter essential.
 They have wicked sartorial mileage, whether it’s just for snoozing off a brutal hangover on the couch, or as part of a layered corporate ensemble.
 But you might be asking how to include sweaters without looking like a philosophy lecturer.

-This guide will steer you away from the sartorial roadkill typically associated with knits (and old men) and towards a sensible (and warm) sweater selection that’ll lead you through winter sweat-free.
+This guide will steer you away from the sartorial roadkill typically associated with knits (and old men) and towards the best men’s sweaters that’ll lead you through winter sweat-free.

 How To Wear Sweaters